smcclab/smc-course/_lectures/06-algocomp.md

 - from 36 (2 octaves below middle C)
 - to 84 (2 octaves above middle C)

 Let's abstract things a bit by using two random choices one to choose pitch, one for octave.
+We can separate out a nice parameter for the _base_ pitch.

 ## Rhythms with `metro`